Posted 23rd June 2023

 Kinesis fully allocated gold and silver

 Kinesis has eliminated storage fees from allocated physical gold and silver bullion storage.
+We cover the cost by allocating a share of transaction fees charged across the Kinesis Monetary system, to store bullion in an insured, global vaulting network.

 The price of Kinesis gold and silver digital currencies

 Ever since we launched, Kinesis has wanted to shake up the gold and silver market.
-We now offer allocated gold and silver bullion with no storage charge.
+We offer allocated gold and silver bullion with no storage charge.

 Take a look at the spreads on our gold (KAU) and silver (KAG) on the Kinesis Exchange.